Alaleh-Mohseni/Meeting-assistant/README.md

 - Ensure browser microphone permissions are granted
 - Check HTTPS requirement for audio access
 - In extension: grant microphone permission in popup

+**Participant Detection Not Working**

+- Ensure you're using the extension on Google Meet pages
+- Check that Meeting interface has loaded completely
+- Verify participants are visible in the Meeting interface
+- Try refreshing the page if detection seems incomplete

 **Transcription Not Working**